2006 Thai coup d'état: Siam Center, 22 September

-The first public protest after the coup attracted between 20 and 100 protesters in front of Siam Center on the evening of Friday, 22 September 2006.
+The first public protest after the coup attracted between 20 and 100 protesters in front of Siam Center on the evening of 22 September 2006.
 Nobody was arrested, but police recorded the protest on video and noted that the tape would be examined to determine if protesters broke martial law.
 It is unknown whether the police or junta will arrest those it had recorded.
 Demonstrators wore black to mourn the death of democracy, and urged people who opposed the coup to also wear black.
 Protester Giles Ungphakorn noted, "We believe we speak for a significant number of Thais who are too worried or too afraid to speak."
 The protest was not reported on Thai television channels.
 The Independent reported that when the first protester, a female student, began reading out a statement, armed police forced their way through the crowd and grabbed her.
 A police officer jabbed a gun into her stomach and told her: "You're coming with us."
 The protesters tried to hold the woman back, but her fate is unknown.

 Thammasat University, 25 September

-The second public protest against the coup occurred on Monday, 25 September 2006 and attracted between 50 and 60 protesters and 200 spectators.
+The second public protest against the coup occurred on 25 September 2006 and attracted between 50 and 60 protesters and 200 spectators.
 It was held at 17:00 at Thammasat University.
 The protest included a political discussion on "Why we must resist the coup", and was organized by the "Dome Daeng (Red Dome)" group of Thammasat University, the "Chula Students for Liberty" group, and students from Mahidol, Ramkhamhaeng and Kasetsart universities and King Mongkut's Institute of Technology.
 "The choice in our world is not just between Thaksin or tanks," said Arunwana Sanitkawathee, a protesting Thammasat journalism student.
 The one-hour rally featured a banner mocking the "Council of Demented and Ridiculous Military".
 There were no uniformed police, but several intelligence officers were present and recorded the event on video.